-It’s been one month since completing my first 5-day fast.
+It’s been over a year since completing my first 5-day fast.
 My energy is still better than it was 10 years ago, I wake up motivated, I’m now craving clean food, and my once “skinny” pants are now feeling a bit loose on me…

 The fast I completed was called ProLon – a fasting mimicking diet created by Dr. Valter Longo, an Italian biologist, researcher and Gerontologist professor at USC.
 Fasting has been a hot topic in the wellness world these days (and everyone has their own reason for doing one), but my experience with ProLon is much different than any other juice cleanse I’ve tried – which is why I wanted to give you an honest and personal ProLon review.